Asashou/notes/01_Python_basics/01_outline.md

     - `while` loops
 - a few tips from coding style guide
     - PEP 8: <https://www.python.org/dev/peps/pep-0008>
-    - why does coding style matter - easier to read, understand, debug
+    - why does coding style matter? easier to read, understand, debug
         - like trying to read a book without paragraphs